 Learn about the treatment and symptoms of sesamoiditis.

 Fractures or breaks of the toes are

 - kicks a hard object

 - drops a heavy object on the toe

 - repeatedly performs a movement that puts pressure on the toe

 A bunion is a deformity of the joint at the base of the big toe.
 The joint protrudes outward and creates a visible bump on the side of the foot.
-This abnormality causes the toe to point in the opposite direction and potentially overlap onto the toe next to it.
+This abnormality causes the toe to point in the opposite direction and potentially overlap with the toe next to it.

-Many shoes put pressure on the protruding joint, and, over time, the pressure may cause the fluid filled sac in the joint (bursa) to swell and become inflamed.
+Many shoes put pressure on the protruding joint, and, over time, the pressure may cause the fluid-filled sac in the joint (bursa) to swell and become inflamed.